Shopify/javascript-utilities/CONTRIBUTING.md

 changing arguments to a function, adding a new function, changing the return value, etc), please ensure the documentation is also updated to reflect this.
 Documentation is in the `README.md` if further documentation is needed please communicate via Github Issues.

+**IMPORTANT** Also, please make sure you update the changelog, which can be found in `CHANGELOG.md`.